MicrosoftDocs/fabric-docs/docs/cicd/git-integration/git-automation.md

     }
     ```

-1. **Describe the request body** - In this part of the script you specify which items (such as reports and dashboards) you're deploying.
+1. **Describe the request body** - In this part of the script you specify which items (such as reports and dashboards) to deploy.

     ```powershell
     $commitToGitBody = @{